LaunchCodeEducation/linux/content/userspace-applications/walkthrough/grep/regex-line-end-anchor/_index.md

 You can match the end of a line with the Regular Expression line end anchor `$`.

-In the case of our data-set company names come at the end of each line.
+In the case of this specific data-set company names come at the end of each line.

 ### Match `'s$'`